sw-code/sw-code.github.io/_posts/2023-08-22-authz-basics.md

 In this second installment of our blog series, we'll delve into the foundational aspects of authorization.
 We'll explore various models from simple authentication-based authorization, through role-based access control, and up to complex relationship-based models.

 To ensure a hands-on experience, each segment of our series will be accompanied by practical examples and implementation snippets.
-For those enthusiastic about diving deeper, all resources, code samples, and detailed walkthroughs are readily available in our dedicated repository: [swcode-samples](https://github.com/sw-code/swcode-samples).
+For those enthusiastic about diving deeper, all resources, code samples, and detailed walkthroughs are readily available in our [dedicated repository](https://github.com/sw-code/swcode-samples).
 We believe that the synergy of theoretical knowledge and hands-on practice paves the way for profound understanding and mastery.

 # Authentication vs Authorization